Neurojedi/Neurojedi.github.io/_pages/about.md

         <a href="http://www.tuckute.com/" target="_blank" rel="noopener noreferrer">Greta Tuckute</a>
         at the
         <a href="https://kempnerinstitute.harvard.edu/" target="_blank" rel="noopener noreferrer">Kempner Institute for the Study of Natural and Artificial Intelligence</a>
         at Harvard University.
-During this rotation, I worked on autoregressive language models.
+During this rotation, I will be working on autoregressive language models.
       </p>
     </div>